akashrao96/Scraping-sdmis.nios.ac.in-using-Selenium-BeautifulSoup/README.md

 disadvantaged persons who because of one or other reason could not continue their education in the formal system of education.
 The aim of NIOS is to reach the unreached.

 The url is https://sdmis.nios.ac.in/registration/locate-study-center .
-You have to install some open-source external libraries like BeautifulSoup,selenium,requests,csv etc.I need to extract data like Name,Mobile,Email etc which is given in the repository
+You have to install some open-source external libraries like BeautifulSoup,selenium,re etc.I need to extract data like Name,Mobile,Email etc which is given in the repository